top of page

 Deep inside the Milky Way Glowworm Cave is the Starburst Cathedral, the largest chamber of the cave, filled with delicate crystal formations and thousands of star-like glowworms.
 Here the mix of music, the unique acoustics of the cave chamber, the sound of dripping water, the absolutely enchanting beauty of this subterranean world provides you with a magical experience of a lifetime.

 The Milky Way Glowworm Cave is a Jewel of Northland.
 The privately owned cave was opened for public viewing in early 2023 after being kept secret for over 100 years.
 The cave required a lot of development over 5 years to make it a walk-in show-cave.
 It has rapidly become world famous for its quality of stalactites and glowworms and draws visitors from around the world.
-It has now been on television in the UK, Germany, and filmed for a NZ television program due for release next year along with YouTubers from Argentina, USA, India, and other countries.
+It has now been on television in the UK, Germany, filmed for a NZ television program due for release early 2026 and a nature documentary in Czech Republic along with YouTubers from Argentina, USA, India, and other countries.
 The Starburst Cathedral is the largest chamber, 250m into the Milky Way Glowworm Cave.
 This chamber is the most spectacular display of delicate straws and stalactites, 10s and 100s of thousands of years old.
 It is an awe inspiring place with wonderful acoustics.

 Artists & Music Genre